jacopocolo/p5-sketchplugin/README.md

 ## To-do list

+### 1.1.0

+- Make sure that the code is stored in [preferences](http://mail.sketchplugins.com/pipermail/dev_sketchplugins.com/2015-February/003019.html) so updates don’t wipe users work

+- Fix typo

+- Include autocomplete in editor

 ### Future releases

 - get() broke with Sketch 47.
 Figure out how to support it again

-- Store latest code in [preferences](http://mail.sketchplugins.com/pipermail/dev_sketchplugins.com/2015-February/003019.html)?

 - Implement 'rgb(255,255,255)' and 'rgba(255,255,255,1)' notations for fill and stroke